MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/textbox/format-text-in-a-text-box-report-builder-and-service.md

 ---
-title: "Format text in a text box in Ppower BI paginated reports | Microsoft Docs"
+title: "Format text in a text box in paginated reports (Power BI Report Builder) | Microsoft Docs"
 description: Discover how to format text in a text box in paginated reports, and how to mix placeholder text and static text to create mail merges or templates for text in Power BI Report Builder. ms.date: 01/26/2023 ms.service: powerbi